-- f.
-There will be appropriate and robust support, supervision, training and accountability (see further section 4.4). - 4.3.5.
-It is recommend that Local Lay-Pastors are appointed by the Circuit Meeting to serve in a specified Local Church, and that the start of an appointment is marked by an appropriate form of commissioning service.
-This will enable responsibility for oversight and accountability, support and training to reside in the Circuit Meeting.
-This may be helpful when appointments are reviewed, come to an end, or if any difficult issues arise. - 4.3.6.
+- 4.4.8.
+Across the Connexion there are already many people in Local Lay-Pastor roles who have been appointed in different ways, with varied expectations and under a variety of patterns of oversight.
+There will be a time of transition, but it is recommended that by 1 September 2025 all Local Lay-Pastors will be have completed the core training, have a 'live' training profile and be licensed. - 4.4.9.
 Sacramental ministry is not part of the ministry of a Local Lay-Pastor.
 Presiding at the Lord's Supper and baptising belong to presbyteral ministry and will usually be undertaken by presbyters in the Circuit. - a.
 It is recognised that some parts of the Connexion are struggling with eucharistic deprivation.
 The Methodist Church already makes provision for this, however, through granting authorisations to preside at the Lord's Supper where the Conference discerns that such situations exist and that there is an appropriate person to undertake this ministry temporarily.
 Authorisations to preside at the Lord's Supper should not be applied for, nor granted, as part of the role of a Local Lay-Pastor.
 It might be that there are occasions when a Local Lay-Pastor is discerned to be the most appropriate person in the Circuit to have an authorisation to preside at the Lord's Supper, but this will be because of their standing in the Circuit and not as part of their role as a Local Lay-Pastor. - b.
 Baptism is normally administered by a presbyter.33 Where local considerations so require it may be administered by a deacon appointed to the Circuit34 or by a local preacher with the permission of the Superintendent.
-In an emergency any member of the church may baptise, but generally discernment about who should most appropriately baptise if not the presbyter is shared and is not an individual decision.
-Baptism should not form part of the role of the Local Lay-Pastor. - 4.4.
-The appointment, support, training and accountability of Local Lay-Pastors - 4.4.1.
-The accountability of Local Lay-Pastors is vital (not least because people will be in positions of power), and therefore there will be robust selection, appointment, training and line-management processes.
-Supervision will be required.
-These will primarily be the responsibility of the Circuit, although there may be sharing of resources across Circuits/Districts and further consideration is needed regarding any connexional resources.
+In an emergency any member of the church may baptise, but generally discernment about who should most appropriately baptise - if not the presbyter - is shared and is not an individual decision.
+Baptism should not form part of the role of the Local Lay-Pastor.